-- travellers (from 9 months of age) who plan to visit countries where epidemics of these types of meningococcal infection are frequent
+- travellers who plan to visit countries where epidemics of these types of meningococcal infection are frequent

-- pilgrims attending the annual Hajj in Saudi Arabia
+- individuals attending mass events, for example pilgrims travelling to the Hajj in Saudi Arabia.

-Vaccines may sometimes be used during outbreaks of meningococcal disease.
+Vaccines may also sometimes be used during outbreaks of meningococcal disease.

 In some cases, meningococcal infection will have serious health consequences or can be fatal.
 If you require support because you have either experienced meningococcal infection or have lost a loved one as a consequence of meningococcal disease please speak with your doctor about a referral to a suitably qualified counsellor.
 Other useful resources include community networks such as:

 1 - The law requires doctors and laboratories to report some infections or diseases to SA Health.
 These infections or diseases are commonly referred to as 'notifiable conditions'.